 CONTROLS OVER WORK

-The SV works under general direction of the Operations Director and is expected to pursue the established duties with minimal supervision.
+The Veterinarian works under general direction of the Operations Director and is expected to pursue the established duties with minimal supervision.
 Confidentiality and professionalism must be adhered to at all times.

 CONTACTS WITH OTHERS

 This position interacts and collaborates with all levels of the organization, ranging from entry level employees to executive team members.
 Interactions with volunteers, members of the general public, animal welfare professionals, and veterinary medicine professionals occur on a frequent basis.
 Contact and communication is carried out through face to face, telephone, and electronic interactions.
 Communication must be clear, understandable, and respectful in all circumstances.